Kocoji/wg-lab-infra/README.md

 After that, you can ssh access and continue to the manual configuration step.

-This source is still not the most optimized terraform structure, and I still learning the TF to reduce the `DRY` process.
+This source is still not the most optimized terraform structure, and I still learning the TF to reduce the `DRY` principle.